Can You Jump on a Trampoline While Pregnant?

 You may be surprised to learn that even if you’re certain your trampoline is safe, getting the OK from a doctor still pays off.
 Doctors know exactly what conditions affect people and how they can impact exercise routines-so take their advice!

+Is it safe to jump on a trampoline while pregnant?
 In order to ensure your safety, it is important that you have a net and holds on each side of the trampoline.
 Make sure there are no dangerous objects nearby, and also provide yourself with plenty of space so nothing can get in between both sides!
 A professional would recommend setting up this type of protection so as not to fall off during use- even if just for fun!

 Here are some simple trampoline exercises you can do while pregnant.
 You should only perform intense jumping a month or two after your pregnancy, and if you don’t have any experience with trampolining yet, it would be best to use other exercise routines.
 However, these simple moves can help you maintain your energy levels and keep a healthy pregnancy outcome!